 Isle Royale with Wisconsin Natural Resources Foundation

-You are invited to join the Natural Resources Foundation on a wildlife tour to Isle Royale, Aug.
-29-Sep.
-4, 2016*, with Door County Nature and Travel.
+(This tour is full).
+You are invited to join the Natural Resources Foundation on a wildlife tour to Isle Royale, Sep.
+2-8, 2019, with Door County Nature and Travel.

 This Park is enjoyed by nature lovers with over 150 miles of scenic hiking trails; its remoteness makes Isle Royale the least-visited national park outside Alaska.
 Isle Royale’s wilderness setting provides a variety of opportunities, from viewing a 1,000-pound bull moose to smaller creatures like foxes, northern flora, superior sunsets and colorful, late night northern lights.
 Also, the Isle harbors nesting and migrating birds like, bald eagles, peregrine falcons, ospreys, loons, and numerous ducks and other waterfowl.
 Historically, wolves made their home here and this will be a hot topic of discussion during our stay.